About Us

 Comments will be shared with the Manitoba government and may potentially be used in promotional materials.
 Names and comments will not be shared publicly without permission from the provider.

-We will ensure Manitobans will have an opportunity to comment on the proposal before it is finalized.
-After this initial engagement process is complete, we will draft a conservation proposal informed by the comments.
-The draft conservation proposal will be presented to the public for comment.
-We will then refine the proposal based on what we heard.
+During Round 2, we will ensure Manitobans have an opportunity to comment on the draft proposal.
+After this engagement process is complete, we will produce a final conservation proposal informed by the comments.
+We are currently presenting the draft conservation proposal to communities and stakeholders, which includes the general public, for comment.
+We will then refine and finalize the proposal based on what we heard.